ichard26/ichard26.github.io/content/blog/2024/pip-24.2.md

 ---
-title: What's new in pip 24.2
+title: What's new in pip 24.2 — or why legacy editable installs are deprecated
+slug: whats-new-in-pip-24.2
 description: &desc >-
-  In version 24.2, pip learns to use system certificates by default, receives a handful of optimizations, and deprecates legacy editable installations.
+  In version 24.2, pip learns to use system certificates by default, receives a handful of optimizations, and deprecates legacy (setup.py develop) editable installations.
 summary: *desc
 date: 2024-08-26
-tags: [pip, release]
+tags: [pip, release, deprecation]
 showToc: true
 ---